 As a profound and permanent injury, noise-induced hearing loss (NIHL) can impact lives in the most serious of ways.
 As some vets describe the condition, it can be a scourge on daily life, their relationships and ability to communicate, and their enjoyment of various activities.

-If you or someone you love is currently struggling with noise-induced hearing loss stemming from military service and use of CAEv2 earplugs, Bailey Cowan Heckaman PLLC is available to discuss whether you might have a potential claim.
+If you or someone you love is currently struggling with noise-induced hearing loss stemming from military service and use of CAEv2 earplugs, Bailey Cowan Heckaman PLLC is available to discuss whether you might have a potential claim, even though 3M has attempted to shield itself from claims via bankruptcy.
 We also want to provide those now exploring their options with information about NIHL, its relation to the military, and the rights of service members.

 Hearing is one of the most important senses we have, and how we experience sound is quite complex – beginning with sound waves that enter the outer ear, travel through the ear canal, and transmit vibrations to the middle ear which and the cochlea, where tiny hair cells trigger electrical signals in the auditory nerve.
 Those signals are interpreted by the brain as the sounds we know and understand.